ezweave/pretty-functional/chapters/two/two.md

 A snarky answer would say "it's all in the name," which is true.
 But that fails to explain reactive programming as a concept.
 Definition via definition, which is not going to help you.

+> Q: What is a monad?
+>
+> A: A functional programming construct for doing monadic things.

+That's not very helpful, though that is a _good question_!
+And it is one that we will get to, further on in this book, but as far as _reactive programming goes_...

 There are two overarching design goals that really inform _all_ reactive programming:
 * __Data as a stream__, that is data being dealt with as a _series of events_ (this isn't quite right, but I will start here).
 * __The propagation of changes__, which is to say: how do I tell everyone about _new_ data and, most importantly, how do I tell _new subscribers_ about _new data_.